WPTravelteam/wp-travel/readme.txt

 = "WP TRAVEL" COMPATIBLE THEMES: =
 * ["Travel Log"](http://wensolutions.com/themes/travel-log/) by WEN Solutions.

+= "WP TRAVEL" v.1.4.8 RELEASE NOTE =
+* With v.1.4.8 update, template file( content-pricing-options.php ) [ dir : /wp-travel/templates ] has updated codes.
+If you are using the template in your theme, the template needs to be updated to accomodate new changes.
+For more info see ["Release Notes"](http://wptravel.io/category/release-notes/).

 = Some important features of the plugin: =
 * Tour packages with no limit: Create unlimited number of tour packages (that your server can store).
 Every detail you need for a trip like description, itinerary builder, price, sales price, duration, gallery, package included and excluded, map and many more can be entered very easily.
 * Tour filters: User can find their required Itineraries by filtering or using easy search form.